LGBTQ rights in Alabama: Hate crime law

 Since 1994, Alabama has had a hate crime law applicable to "race, color, religion, national origin, ethnicity, or physical or mental disability."
 The current law does not apply to crimes committed on account of sexual orientation or gender identity.

 On April 24, 2009, State Representative Alvin Holmes introduced HB533, a bill that would have added sexual orientation to the list of hate crime categories.
 State Representative Patricia Todd, the Legislature's first and only openly‐LGBTQ member, unsuccessfully attempted to add gender identity to the bill, but was opposed by Holmes and other legislators.
 Holmes said he believed that his bill covering only sexual orientation would protect persons victimized as a result of their gender identity.
 Holmes had introduced identical bills in previous sessions: HB829 (2008), HB247 (2007), HB57 (2006), HB423 (2001), HB85 (2000), and has pushed for the inclusion of sexual orientation in the hate crime law since at least 1999.

 In April 2009, the Alabama House of Representatives passed Holmes' bill by a vote of 46 to 41.
 The Alabama Senate Judiciary Committee later approved the bill, but the full Senate took no action on it before the Legislature adjourned on May 15, 2009.

 HB413 (2016) was sponsored by Todd and Representative Juandalynn Givan to add protections for sexual orientation and gender identity and HB8 (2017), but neither bill made it to a vote.

+In 2019, the Alabama Senate Judiciary Committee approved a bill that would have added police officers to the protected classes covered by the hate crime statute.
+Senator Vivian Davis Figures of Mobile added an amendment that would have also included sexual orientation as a protected class.
+Though it passed the Senate committee, it did not pass the legislature.

 The Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act, approved by the United States Congress and signed into law by President Barack Obama in October 2009, bans such hate crimes federally.